alelizalde/chat-app/README.md

 Pending activities / known issues
 -----------------
 * Log file needs to be purged periodically, currently there is only one file growing with all the messages.
-* Kafka listener could be faster than the insert into cassandra offset track used to check if there are messages from users to ignore, if this happen it is assumed the message is not ignored.
-I need to implement a retry method when offset doesn't exist yet in cassandra offset_tracker table and kafka consumer alrealy has the new message.
 * Security needs to be implemented into the chat room:
     * User and password
     * TLS over http and telnet
-    * We might want to capture and handle curse words (optional)
+    * We might want to capture and handle some words like curse words - I implemented this feature
     * Need to have implementation for chat rooms administration, right now any user registered on the database can join any chat room as there is no concept of private rooms implemented.
 * Kafka messages are set to be purged every 24 hours, this is a kafka configuration and can be changed.